appsody/website/content/docs/stacks/develop.md

 ## Start developing a stack

-The following method details how you can use the Apposdy CLI `appsody stack create` to create a stack.
+The following method details how you can use the Apposdy CLI `stack create` command to create a stack.

 Alternatively, you can use [Git clone](git-clone) to get started with stack development.